kodekloudhub/certified-kubernetes-administrator-course/docs/16-Ultimate-Mocks/02-Troubleshooting/docs/19-C1-netpol-cyan-pod-cka28-trb.md

 The solution given below is correct, however in some instances it doesn't work due to an intermittent bug in the installation of Weave to the lab environment found by a very astute community member in [this thread](https://kodekloud.com/community/t/network-policy-blocking-all-the-ingress-traffic/300501/15?u=alistair_kodekloud) on the community forum.

 TL;DR - To detect the presence of this bug, run the following two commands.
-Bonus - see if you can understand how they work, especially the first one (which is split across multiple lines with `\` for legibility)!
+Bonus - see if you can understand how they work!
+Note that the first one is split across multiple lines with `\` for legibility.
+This is a valid construct in shell script.

 ```
 kubectl exec -n kube-system \